sarkhanj/Web-Scraping-Letterboxd/README.md

 ## UPDATE:
 Posters arent available anymore on Letterboxd when you disable Javascript.
 For that reason, the poster data will be null in the scraped data :(.
 If anyone knows how I can deal with this situation and get poster links back, I would appreciate your help!
+A possible solution is to fetch the posters from another API, for example: https://www.themoviedb.org/documentation/api